dagem/function-fix/README.md

 # Function Fix for Linux
-NOTE: This has only been tested on Arch Linux
+NOTE: This has only been tested on Arch and Debian 11

-Dependencies:
+# Dependencies:
 Java 8 or better

 # Instructions: